AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 pynb files added to snippets folder - Anusha Chattopadhyay

 Plots extracted and saved in plots/data(will tie everything with the main.py file at a later date) - Anusha Chattopadhyay

+Analysis of the correlation of 13 markets on 1st day, 1st week and 2nd week after the speech was delivered. - Keerthan Ugrani

+Choosing the perfectly correlated data and assigning it to the variable - Keerthan Ugrani